 CNN's Manu Raju, a senior congressional correspondent, has been making the rounds at the Capitol while tweeting quotes from different leaders.
 Marco Rubio gave sentiments similar to Graham's, reportedly calling the decision a great disservice to the country, making the U.S. a less reliable partner.

-- Despite Trump rhetoric, US withdrawal from Syria likely to be messy ... ›
+- Trump and the Pentagon are split on US withdrawal from Syria - We ... ›